kyma-project/eventing-manager/docs/user/02-configuration.md

 <!-- TABLE-END -->

 <h3>More Details about Eventing CR state</h3>
-In the table below there is more information about the overall state of the Eventing CR.
-The <b>State</b> column has the overall state of the Eventing CR.
-The <b>Backend Config</b> column is part of the eventing CR that is either available or mistakenly not specified by a user.
-The <b>Backend State</b> column describes the state of the NATS backend or EventMesh secret existence.
-As indicated in the table, warnings are set in all cases where user action is required, e.g. the user needs to install the NATS module or create an EventMesh secret.
+The following table provides more details on the overall state of the Eventing CR:
+- The <b>State</b> column has the overall state of the Eventing CR.
+- The <b>Backend Config</b> column is part of the eventing CR that is either available or mistakenly not specified by a user.
+- The <b>Backend State</b> column describes the state of the NATS backend or EventMesh Secret existence.

+Warnings indicate that user action is required, that is, the user must install the NATS module or create an EventMesh Secret.

 | Backend Config | Backend State         | State |
 |---------------------------|---------------------------|----------------|